Analysis: Chad unrest casts pall over debt deal and global relief push

 A successful restructuring will need not only agreement from official creditors but will also mean private creditors will have to accept losses.

-Around 40% of Chad's $2.8 billion external debt at the end of 2019 was commercial, comprised mainly of an oil-backed loan from Swiss commodities trader Glencore (GLEN.L).
+Around 40% of Chad’s $2.8 billion external debt at the end of 2019 was commercial, comprised mainly of an oil-backed loan from Swiss commodities trader Glencore.

 Trading at just over half its face value before Deby’s death, the loan was lately quoted at 40 cents on the dollar, indicating added pressure and expectations of a writedown.